MyBaBB/Github_Issue_Tracker/README.md

 # 💼 [GitHub Issue Tracker](https://mybabb.github.io/Github_Issue_Tracker/)

-**GitHub Issue Tracker** is a user-friendly and efficient job application tracker designed to streamline your job search process.
+**GitHub Issue Tracker** is a user-friendly and efficient GitHub Issue Tracker for you Mobile Device or Desktop, designed to streamline your search process and take notes about it.

 ## 📝 Documentation